QueenieCplusplus/SSCP_Network/README.md

 3. Flexibility

-   workers can move their physical place to anywhere, without bothering the Vlan.
+   workers can move their physical place to anywhere, without bothering to be member of the Vlan.

 4. Workgroup

+* port-based Vlan criteria (criterion)

+Ports of SW is assigned to Vlan, which is defined for Vlan membership, which is devices connected to a given port.

 # Layer 1, Phisical Layer, 物理層